katya-krg/personal-website/README.md

 # personal-website
-this is my personal website
+this is my personal website;
-there are 3 pages in which you can navigate to the navigation bar utilizes the list and link element
+there are 3 pages in which you can navigate to;
+the navigation bar utilizes the list and link element

 index represents the home page; basic introduction